multifacet/cbmm-artifact/README.md

 In the remainder of this document we give detailed instructions for generating results for each of our major claims and their corresponding figures, organized by figure.
 Commands explicitly labeled with **Linux/CBMM** should be run with the **Linux/CBMM** configuration; those labeled with **HawkEye** should be run with the **HawkEye** configuration; those not labeled can be run in either configuration.
 In the interest of the reviewer's time, we would recommend running Linux/CBMM experiments for multiple figures before switching configurations to run HawkEye experiments.
 This will reduce time spent switching between kernels (see step 5 of Getting Started for instructions to switch kernels).

+**NOTE**: Almost all of the scripts below produce regular output (at least once every few minutes).
+If a script appears to be unproductive for a long period of time, check if the _test_ machine is still responsive.
+An application or the kernel may have crashed (this should be rare but it happens occasionally).

 **A helpful tool**

 In running the thousands of experiments for this paper, we found it useful to track all experiments in a spreadsheet.